rakijah/SqlBuilder/README.md

 * `From`: Specify the table from which to delete.
 * `Where`: Same as the `BuiltSelectCommand`s `Where()` method.
 * `ToString`/`Generate`: Generate the actual SQL command string.

+## Alter table command
+The `BuiltAlterTableCommand` exposes the following methods:
+`RenameTable`: Rename the table.
+`Add`: Add a column to the table.
+`Drop`: Drop (delete) a column from the table.
+`AddPrimaryKey`: Add a primary key to the table.
+`ChangeColumnType`: Changes the type of a column.